blackteahamburger/mu/docs/modes.rst

 Because of the overhead needed to start the graphical debugger it takes longer to start running your script.
 This is especially noticeable on the Raspberry Pi.

-Python 2 isn't supported by Mu and never will be.

 Debug Mode
 ++++++++++